lipengfei0615/WebScrapper/README.md

 Database: MySQL(swimming.sql), which consists of 8 tables categorized by modules.

-The front-end use bootstrap and javascript
+The front-end use bootstrap and javascript.

 The back-end use django architecture.